• SAS Events

 Published: 08 February 2021

 A study on the ways digital behavior can be used to predict changes in a person's mental health is done by the researches at the Rutgers School of Communication and Information (Rutgers SC&I), Rutgers School of Public Health (Rutgers SPH), and Rutgers Center for Cognitive Science (RuCCS).
 The participants will be required to download their Google account data through Google Takeout, a feature that will allow it to be encrypted and shared with the research team.
 Then over the course of 10 weeks, each participant will fill out some surveys.
 The users will receive a total compensation of $120 (in Amazon gift cards) upon completion of the study.
-To sign up for the wellness study, email here at This email address is being protected from spambots.
-You need JavaScript enabled to view it. as soon as possible.
 Check here for more information regarding the project.

 Page 9 of 37